 I’m currently developing a second ethnographic project—Pan African Capital: Finance, Banking, and Economic Self-Fashioning—to continue my inquiry into the licit life of capitalism in Africa’s private sector, and the displacement of how and from where we think about global capitalism.
-Pan African Capital is based around ethnographic work with an African-owned bank currently operating in over thirty countries on the continent.
+Pan African Capital is a multi-sited project based on ethnographic work with transnational, African-owned banks and financial institutions on the continent.

 Finally, I also work extensively with ongoing Occupy Wall Street projects including Strike Debt and the Debt Collective.
 These projects work to reimagine finance, capitalism, and economic possibilities for our time, and they demand that the tools of critical theory and the anthropology of finance be tested and sharpened in dynamic public praxis.

 Subterranean Estates: Lifeworlds of Oil and Gas.
 Editor, with Michael Watts and Arthur Mason.
-Ithaca: Cornell University Press link
+Ithaca: Cornell University Press.

 Can a Small California City Take on Wall Street—And Survive?
 (Sep.
 29, 2013)